bloominstituteoftechnology/Car-Sales/README.md

 # Module Project: Redux - Car Sales
 In this project you are given the skeleton/structure/styling of a React app.
 There is even some state built in for you.
 Your job will be to implement React-Redux as the state management system for this application.

-## Instructions

----

-Read these instructions carefully.
-Understand exactly what is expected before starting this project.

-## Commits

-Commit your code regularly and meaningfully.
-This helps both you and your team lead in case you ever need to return to old code for any number of reasons.

 ## Description
 In this project you will implement Redux to manage the state for this React application.

-## Project Set Up

----

-This project was put together using create-react-app (CRA).
-You will not need to install CRA in order to make this project work.
-Follow the steps below to setup the project with the proper dependencies.

-- [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal.
-- [ ] Download project dependencies by running `npm install`.
-- [ ] Add the dependencies you will need to implement Redux, using **npm**.
-- [ ] Start up the app using `npm start`.
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-      Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge Branch into master (student's Repository).
-- [ ] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!

 # _Project - Car Sales_